FlatLang/Flat/README.md

 __Instructions of Use__

-  * To run the compiler, first locate the Fathom.jar file.
+  * To run the compiler, first locate the Nova.jar file.
   * In command line or terminal run the jar file with the required arguments.
   * The required arguments include: The input files and the output destination.